Coronavirus attack on US worse than Pearl Harbour, 9/11: Trump

 US President Donald Trump has said the coronavirus outbreak has hit America harder than the Japanese bombing of Pearl Harbor during World War II, or the 9/11 terror attacks in 2001, pointing the finger at China.
 Since emerging in the central Chinese city of Wuhan in December, the coronavirus is confirmed to have infected 1.2 million Americans, killing more than 73,000.

-The number of daily deaths and fresh cases of infections have shown signs of decline and as a result, a large number of states have started opening up their economy.
-Trump said the White House Task Force on Coronavirus has done a great job in containing the deadly disease.
+The number of daily deaths and fresh cases of infections has shown signs of decline and as a result, a large number of states have started opening up their economy.
+Trump said the White House Task Force on Coronavirus has done a great job of containing the deadly disease.

 Trump said he would like to see schools open, wherever possible.
 The president also lauded nurses for their "valiant sacrifices".